-American Gothic, CBS
+American Gothic, on CBS

 Amazon; DVD site; Hulu; IMDb; Retro Junk; TV.com; TV Tango; TV Tropes; Wikipedia